David Kossoff

-Because of the drug use of his son Paul, a blues rock musician, who subsequently died, he became an anti-drug campaigner.
+Because of the drug use of his son Paul, former guitarist of blues-rock band Free, later with Back Street Crawler, who subsequently died, he became an anti-drug campaigner.
 In 1971 he was also actively involved in the Nationwide Festival of Light, an organisation protesting against the commercial exploitation of sex and violence, and advocating the teachings of Christ as the key to re-establishing moral stability in Britain.

 Life and career

 Kossoff was born in Hackney, London, the youngest of three children, to poor Russian-Jewish parents, Annie (née Shaklovich) and Lewis (Louis) Kossoff (1882–1943).
 His father was a tailor.
 His older brother Alec changed his name to Alan Keith.
 The middle sister was named Sarah Rebecca (Sadie).

-He attended the Northern Polytechnic, leaving in 1937 to work as a draughtsman and then a furniture designer for a year before becoming an actor.
+He attended the North London Polytechnic, leaving in 1937 to work as a draughtsman and then a furniture designer for a year before becoming an actor.

 Kossoff started working in light entertainment on British television in the years following World War II, during which he briefly served in the military.
 His first stage appearance was at the Unity Theatre in 1942 at the age of 23.
 He took part in numerous plays and films.
 He was a Member of the Society of Artists and Designers.
 In addition to this, he was a Fellow of the Royal Society of Arts.